bernie-skipole/indipydriver/docs/source/usage/example1.rst

                is expected, in which the client is asking for driver information.
                """

-            # note: using match - case is ideal for this situation,
+            # Using match - case is ideal for this situation,
             # but requires Python v3.10 or later

             match event: